nlp4prog/2021/pages/3-speaker.md

 <a name="percy_liang"></a>
 <img align="left" src="../assets/img/speakers/percy_liang.jpeg" width="400px" style="vertical-align:middle;margin:0px 0px"> [Percy Liang](https://cs.stanford.edu/~pliang/) (Stanford; Microsoft Semantic Machines)

-**Talk**: _TBD_
+**Talk**: _Learning to Fix Programs_<br>
+A huge amount of time is spent by programmers fixing broken code.
+Our goal is to train neural models that can do this automatically.
+I will first present DrRepair, a system that learns to edit programs based on error messages.
+We leverage a large number of valid programs by artificially perturbing (and thus breaking) them.
+DrRepair obtains strong results on two tasks: fixing errors made by students and pseudocode-to-code translation.
+We then present a new framework, Break-It-Fix-It (BIFI), which additionally leverages unlabeled broken code to learn a model that perturbs code to generate more realistic broken code.
+We show that this results in further improvements over DrRepair.
+Taken together, our work suggests that one can learn a lot just from unlabeled programs and a compiler and no further manual annotations.

 **Bio**:
 Percy Liang is an Associate Professor of Computer Science at Stanford University (B.S. from MIT, 2004; Ph.D. from UC Berkeley, 2011).
-Percy was also the lead scientist at Semantic Machines and now works at Microsoft part-time on conversational AI.
-His two research goals are (i) to make machine learning more robust, fair, and interpretable; and (ii) to make computers easier to communicate with through natural language.

-His awards include the Presidential Early Career Award for Scientists and Engineers (2019), IJCAI Computers and Thought Award (2016), an NSF CAREER Award (2016), a Sloan Research Fellowship (2015), and a Microsoft Research Faculty Fellowship (2014).
+His research spans many topics in machine learning and natural language processing, including robustness, interpretability, semantics, and reasoning.
+He is also a strong proponent of reproducibility through the creation of CodaLab Worksheets.
+His awards include the Presidential Early Career Award for Scientists and Engineers (2019), IJCAI Computers and Thought Award (2016), an NSF CAREER Award (2016), a Sloan Research Fellowship (2015), a Microsoft Research Faculty Fellowship (2014), and multiple paper awards at ACL, EMNLP, ICML, and COLT.

 <br />